Laws of Large Numbers for Non-Independent Random Variables on Hyperspaces with respect to the Hausdorff Metric: Weak law of large numbers

 Therefore

 which together with \eqref{eqn:equivalent} yields the result \eqref{eqn:result00}. \end{proof}

-10pt The following is an example of weak law of large numbers, in which the sequence is uncorrelated but is not independent and has no identical distribution.
-That means the condition is weaker than the existing results of laws of large numbers such as in \cite{AV,Hiai,TaIna} etc. \begin{example} Let the real-valued random vector $(X_1, X_2,\cdots,X_n)$ be uniformly distributed in the following $n$-dimensional ellipsoid
+10pt The following is an example of weak law of large numbers, in which the sequence is uncorrelated but is non-independent and has no identical distribution.
+That means the condition is weaker than the existing results of laws of large numbers such as in \cite{AV,Hiai,TaIna} etc.

+\begin{example} Let $Y$ be a random variable following a Bernoulli distribution $B(1,\frac{1}{2})$, and let $\{X_n,n=1,2, \cdots,\}$ be independent and identically distributed random variables with uniform distribution $ U(−1,1)$, which are independent of Y. Define $Z_n=\frac{n}{n+1}X_n Y$, and let the interval-valued random variable $V_n:=[Z_n,Z_n+1]$.
+Then the sequence $\{V_n,n=1,2,\cdots,\}$ is uncorrelated, non-independent, non-identically distributed, and obeys the weak law of large numbers. \end{example} \begin{proof} It is easy to see that